dhutapratama/docs/eloquent.md

 <a name="mass-assignment"></a>
 ### Mass Assignment

-You may use the `create` method to "save" a new model using a single PHP statement.
+You may use the `create` method to "save" a new model using a single GO statement.
 The inserted model instance will be returned to you by the method:

     use App\Models\Flight;